cortexlabs/cortex/docs/workloads/batch/container.md

 Once all batches have been processed, one of your workers will receive an HTTP POST request to `/on-job-complete`.
 It is not necessary for your web server to handle requests to `/on-job-complete` (404 errors will be ignored).

+## Job specification

+If you need access to any parameters in the job submission (e.g. `config`), the entire job specification is available at `/cortex/spec/job.json` in your API containers' filesystems.

 ## Readiness checks

 It is often important to implement a readiness check for your API.
 By default, as soon as your web server has bound to the port, it will start receiving batches.
 In some cases, the web server may start listening on the port before its workers are ready to handle traffic (e.g. `tiangolo/uvicorn-gunicorn-fastapi` behaves this way).
 Readiness checks ensure that traffic is not sent into your web server before it's ready to handle them.